 There was a spark of light in the darkness.

 The light grew brighter.
 It changed from a yellow glow to a green one.
-Iliera felt a vine wrapping around her shattered arm.
+Iliera felt a power wrapping around her shattered arm.
 As it touched her skin, it sent warm pulses of energy through her.
 She felt empowered by it.
 Her strength returned to her.
 Her mind cleared.
 The darkness began to retreat from her, and the room came back into view.

 She was alive!